davidgroves/dotfiles/Framework13-Debian-Install.md

 - Install [Vagrant](https://developer.hashicorp.com/vagrant) with the [Hashicorp Install Instructions](https://developer.hashicorp.com/vagrant/install)
   - You may need to change the Debian codename in `/etc/apt/sources.list.d/hashicorp.list`, as it won't have sid.
 Go to current stable release codename.
+  - Add support for libvirt with `vagrant plugin install vagrant-libvirt`

 - Install [ulauncher](https://ulauncher.io/) by getting a [release](https://github.com/Ulauncher/Ulauncher/releases/), .deb file and doing `sudo apt install ~/Downloads/ulauncher_5.15.7_all.deb` to install it, correcting the version.
   - Also follow the [Wayland Instructions](https://github.com/Ulauncher/Ulauncher/wiki/Hotkey-In-Wayland)